A principle objective of #FreshAirSchools is to equip school stakeholders with educational material which:

 Public health organisations recognise airborne transmission

-Hands, Face, Space, Fresh Air is the new Public Health England Covid-19 health message, which acknowledges that the disease can be transmitted through virus particles suspended in air which has been breathed out by an infected individual.
+Hands, Face, Space, Fresh Air Public Health England Covid-19 health message acknowledges that the disease can be transmitted through virus particles suspended in air which has been breathed out by an infected individual.

 This reflects a body of scientific data, nicely summarised in the Lancet medical journal, and the importance of ensuring good ventilation to prevent the spread of Covid-19 is further underlined by the World Health Organisation in their Roadmap to improve and ensure good indoor ventilation in the context of COVID-19.